greg-raven/grus/_posts/2013-09-23-veto-all-gun-control-bills.md

 These bills will criminalize and punish me and other law-abiding gun owners.
 We are peaceful, law-abiding people who want simply to exercise our Constitutionally-enumerated fundamental rights without fear of prosecution and harassment.

-Don’t let California’s Legislature --- openly hostile to law-abiding gun owners such as me --- trample our rights, freedom, and property.
-Don’t let DOJ and local law enforcement confiscate my guns and put law-abiding citizens in jail.
+Don't let California's Legislature --- openly hostile to law-abiding gun owners such as me --- trample our rights, freedom, and property.
+Don't let DOJ and local law enforcement confiscate my guns and put law-abiding citizens in jail.
 The Bill of Rights is clear: "Shall not be infringed."
-Don’t let these bills become law.
+Don't let these bills become law.

 We are counting on you, Governor, to VETO THESE AND ALL OTHER GUN CONTROL BILLS and send a strong message to the Legislature.